yonacwy/bible_study_app_v2/info/bugs.md

 # Bugs:
-- Volume setting not changing properly
 - Highlights not saving across bible versions
 - Random Crash when editing notes on search page?
-- Removed verses not showing up properly
+- Curser not pointer on Chapter buttons
+- Note not saving when moving to a different page (ie: next chapter)